caltechlibrary/andor/README.md

 **AndOr** is based on [dataset](https://caltechlibrary.github.io/dataset).
 It will provide a semi-RESTful JSON API and use
-HTML, CSS and JavaScript to provide a GUI interface for curation.
+HTML, CSS and JavaScript to provide a GUI interface for curating.
 A minimum running system would consist of only two or three pieces of software.
 The minimum would be a web server[^1] plus the **AndOr** service supporting multi-user interaction with